civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Changelog:
+2006-05-03
+Added: UpgradeTo flag now implemented.
+With enough gold you can upgrade units by sleeping them in your city

 2006-04-29
 Added: TargetsCivilians where a unit that bombs a city hits civilians not units.
 Added: PrecisionStrike where a unit that bombs a city hits buildings not units.